5random/cvd/docs/architecture.md

 ## Controllers

 Controllers implement processing algorithms that operate on sensor data.
 They are managed by `ControllerManager` under `src/controllers`.
 Controllers can depend on the outputs of other controllers.
 The manager handles creation from configuration, dependency resolution and orchestrated execution when new sensor data arrives.
+Webcam-oriented controllers are located in the `src/controllers/webcam` subpackage.

 ## GUI